-This blog will help IT professionals understand what container vulnerability scanning is, why they should be scanning container technology, how to do it, and the most critical question, how they know they are running a secure environment.
+This blog will help IT professionals understand why they should be scanning container technology, how to do it, and the most critical question, how they know they are running a secure environment.

-In the past, applications were installed natively on the operating system.
-Containers, however, provide an isolated environment for applications to run in.
+Containers, on the other hand, are lightweight, stand-alone, executable packages that include everything needed to run the application: code, runtime, system tools, system libraries, and settings.
+They provide an isolated environment for applications to run in.
 The application is installed within a container, including a specific operating system, libraries, and executable files.

 When the container is started, the application runs on the operating system in that isolated environment.
 Containers are easy to deploy and start.
 They are independent and can run on their own.
 This makes them portable to many different environments and easy to integrate into existing applications.